ArcBlock/forge-cli-handbook/src/11-forge-cli-in-production/deploy-multi-node-network/index.md

 ---
-title: Deploy a multi node network
+title: Deploying a multi-node private chain
-description: Deploy a multi node network
+description: "If all nodes are under your control, we provide a one-click deployment tool"
-keywords: 'forge, forge-cli'
+keywords: "forge, forge-cli"
 author: wangshijun
 category: handbook
 layout: documentation